Goosebumps: Achievements

 Following the release of the first novel in the series, the books quickly became popular, selling a million copies a month soon after they first appeared, and four million copies a month by the mid-1990s.
 Individual Goosebumps books appeared in the New York Times Best Seller list for children and the USA Today bestseller list.
 In 2001, Publishers Weekly listed 46 books in the series in its list of bestselling children's paperback books of all time.
 Goosebumps was a bestseller in many countries, including the United States, the United Kingdom, France, and Australia.

 In 1996, the book series accounted for almost 15% of Scholastic's annual revenue.
 Following the decline of Goosebumps sales next year, Scholastic's sales had dropped 40%.
 The decline in Goosebumps book sales had made front-page news of most newspaper business sections, which Patrick Jones stated "demonstrates the impact and importance of R. L. Stine.
 One writer, it seems, influences the fate of an entire company".

-As of 2008, the Goosebumps series maintains an 82% brand awareness among children 7–12.
+As of 2008, the Goosebumps series maintained an 82% brand awareness among children 7–12.
 It is listed as the number two bestselling children's book series of all time and as Scholastic's bestselling children's book series of all time.
 By 2014, according to Scholastic, there were 350 million copies of Goosebumps books sold in 32 languages, including Chinese, Czech, Spanish, and Hebrew.
-As of 2008, the book series sells about two million copies annually.
+As of 2008, the book series sold about two million copies annually.

 Three books from the Goosebumps series have won the Nickelodeon Kids' Choice Awards for Favorite Book: Deep Trouble in 1995 (the award category's first year), the book Tales to Give You Goosebumps in 1996, and Deep Trouble II in 1998.
 In 2000, the series was ranked as the number two children's books by the National Education Association, as chosen by children.
 In 2003, Goosebumps was listed at number 188 on the BBC's The Big Read poll of the UK's 200 "best-loved novels".